Acrylamide: Occurrence in food

 Acrylamide was discovered in foods, mainly in starchy foods, such as potato chips (UK: potato crisps), French fries (UK: chips), and bread that had been heated higher than 120 C. Production of acrylamide in the heating process was shown to be temperature-dependent.
 It was not found in food that had been boiled, or in foods that were not heated.

 Acrylamide has been found in roasted barley tea, called mugicha in Japanese.
 The barley is roasted so it is dark brown prior to being steeped in hot water.
 The roasting process produced 200–600 micrograms/kg of acrylamide in mugicha.
-This is less than the >1000 micrograms/kg found in potato crisps and other fried whole potato snack foods cited in the same study and it is unclear how much of this is ingested after the drink is prepared.
+This is less than the >1000 micrograms/kg found in potato crisps and other fried whole potato snack foods cited in the same study and it is unclear how much of this enters the drink to be ingested.
 Rice cracker and sweet potato levels were lower than in potatoes.
 Potatoes cooked whole were found to have significantly lower acrylamide levels than the others, suggesting a link between food preparation method and acrylamide levels.

 Acrylamide levels appear to rise as food is heated for longer periods of time.
 Although researchers are still unsure of the precise mechanisms by which acrylamide forms in foods, many believe it is a byproduct of the Maillard reaction.
 In fried or baked goods, acrylamide may be produced by the reaction between asparagine and reducing sugars (fructose, glucose, etc.) or reactive carbonyls at temperatures above 120 °C.

 Later studies have found acrylamide in black olives, dried plums, dried pears, coffee, and peanuts.

 The US FDA has analyzed a variety of U.S. food products for levels of acrylamide since 2002.